Volkswagen Tiguan Allspace (2018-2024) Review

 "The Tiguan Allspace is much like a Tiguan inside, but longer.
 That shouldn't come as a surprise to anyone.

-It’ll come as no shock whatsoever that the Volkswagen Tiguan Allspace has an identical dashboard design to the regular Tiguan, and happily, that means it’s great.
-All the controls sit exactly where you expect to find them, and all the various buttons and dials are chunky, well marked and easy to use at a glance.
+It should come as no surprise that the Volkswagen Tiguan Allspace has an identical dashboard design to the regular Tiguan, and happily, that means it’s great.
+All the controls are exactly where you expect them, and the various buttons and dials are chunky, well-marked, and easy to use at a glance.

-You get the lofty driving position that SUV buyers love, and there’s loads of manual adjustment of the seats and steering wheel to help you get comfy.
+You get the lofty driving position that SUV buyers love, and there are loads of manual seat and steering wheel adjustments.

 The seats are comfy, too, although cars of SEL trim and upwards get posher front chairs that are even more supportive.
-Your lofty perch gives you a clear view of the road ahead, even if your view behind isn’t quite so flawless, but all versions come with front and rear parking sensors and a reversing camera, along with a system that’ll steer you into a parallel parking space.
+Your lofty perch gives you a clear view of the road ahead, even if your view behind isn’t quite so flawless, but all versions come with front and rear parking sensors, a reversing camera, and a system that’ll steer you into a parallel parking space.

 Quality and finish

-Volkswagen usually does pretty well on this score and it’s the same deal with the Tiguan Allspace.
-Most of what you look at and touch most is pleasingly finished, with dense soft-touch materials and thoughtful trim finishes.
+Volkswagen usually does pretty well on this score, and it’s the same deal with the Tiguan Allspace.
+Most of what you look at and touch is pleasingly finished, with dense soft-touch materials and thoughtful trim finishes.

-Meanwhile, every switch or button you use feels substantial and nicely damped, and this injects an additional feel of solidity to the interior.
-Granted, there are one or two harder, scratchier plastics to be found if you really look, but these are tucked away out of sight (and out of mind) in the lower reaches of the footwells.
+Meanwhile, every switch or button you use feels substantial and nicely damped, injecting an additional feel of solidity to the interior.
+Granted, there are one or two harder, scratchier plastics to be found if you really look, but these are tucked away out of sight (and out of mind) in the lower reaches of the footwell.

 Infotainment: Touchscreen, USB, sat-nav and stereo in the Volkswagen Tiguan Allspace

-As standard, all versions of the Tiguan Allspace get an 8.0-inch colour touchscreen that brings together sat-nav, Bluetooth, DAB radio, speed limit display, SMS functionality and Apple CarPlay/Android Auto smartphone connectivity.
+All versions of the Tiguan Allspace get a standard 8.0-inch colour touchscreen that unites sat-nav, Bluetooth, DAB radio, speed limit display, SMS functionality and Apple CarPlay/Android Auto smartphone connectivity.

-You also get eight speakers for very presentable sound quality.
+Likewise, there are eight speakers for very presentable sound quality.
 It all looks good, with sharp graphics, slick screen transitions and generally smooth graphics.
-The logical menus also mean it’s pretty easy to find your way around the system.
+The logical menus also mean it's easy to navigate the system.
 Being a touchscreen, it does require you to concentrate rather hard on hitting the correct on-screen icon, which distracts you from the road for longer than necessary, but as touchscreens go, it’s one of the better ones.

 A bigger 9.2-inch screen was also available as an (expensive) optional extra.
-It had the same user-friendly interface, but also added voice control, gesture control, a DVD player and a 64GB hard drive.
+It had the same user-friendly interface but added voice control, gesture control, a DVD player and a 64GB hard drive.

 Space and practicality: Volkswagen Tiguan Allspace boot space

-The Allspace differs from the regular VW Tiguan in that, yes, it offers you seven seats.
+The Allspace differs from the regular VW Tiguan in that it offers seven seats.
 The ones up front are every bit as roomy as you might expect, and those in the middle also have plenty of head-and legroom, although carrying three across the rear bench is a bit of a squeeze.

-Life is pretty luxurious in the middle row with only two occupants, though: each gets their own foldaway tray-table that can be angled to hold a book or tablet, and their own cup holder in the fold-down central armrest, and with separate climate controls in the rear, those in the back can set a different cabin temperature to those in the front.
-Theres's 60mm more legroom back there than in the regular Tiguan, too, so it's roomier even in five-seat form.
+Life is pretty luxurious in the middle row with only two occupants.
+Each has a foldaway tray-table that can be angled to hold a book or tablet, and a cup holder in the fold-down central armrest.
+Similarly, there are separate rear climate settings, meaning those in the back can set a different cabin temperature from the front.
+There's 60mm more legroom back there than in the regular Tiguan, too, so it's roomier even in five-seat form.

 That said, the boot is a useful size with all seven seats in place, with enough room for several carrier bags of shopping.
-At 700-litres it’s absolutely massive when you do as we suggest and run the car as a five-seater, although not quite as massive as in a Peugeot 5008 or Skoda Kodiaq.
+It’s massive at 700 litres.
 Although there are estate cars with better carrying capacity, the Tiguan's tall body means greater load height.

-The middle seats are split 40/20/40, allowing you a variety of options when folding them down for extra cargo space, and because the front passenger seat also folds flat, you can carry exceptionally long loads in the Allspace's 1,775 litre load bay.
-What’s more, all of the six folding seats sit completely flush, giving you a perfectly flat load area.
+The middle seats split 40/20/40, allowing further options when folding them down for extra cargo space.
+The front passenger seat also folds flat so you can carry exceptionally long loads in the Allspace's 1,775-litre load bay.
+All six folding seats sit flush, giving a perfectly flat load area.

-In terms of exterior dimensions, the Volkswagen Tiguan Allspace is 4,701mm long, 1,839mm wide and 1,674mm tall.
-Unsurprisingly it's the same width and height as the regular Tiguan, but it's around 200mm longer, and a similar size to a Skoda Kodiaq.
+Regarding exterior dimensions, the Volkswagen Tiguan Allspace is 4,701mm long, 1,839mm wide and 1,674mm tall.
+Unsurprisingly, it's the same width and height as the regular Tiguan, but it's around 200mm longer and a similar size to a Skoda Kodiaq.

 Handling and ride quality: What is the Volkswagen Tiguan Allspace like to drive?